tomosd82/hello-world/README.md

 # hello-world
 Saying hello to the new world...
-Hi there, Im jimmmy Johnson, 57 year old school boy.
+Hi there, Im Jimmy Johnson, 57 year old school boy.